William Rainey Marshall: Life and Early Career

+Governor

 Marshall won the 1865 and 1867 gubernatorial elections.
 As governor, he repeatedly urged passage of a black suffrage amendment.
 After defeating it twice, the legislature finally adopted the amendment and inspired Marshall to declare that the "free young state of Minnesota" is "now altogether free."
+The amendment was passed in 1868.

 During William Marshall's administration, his adoptive state experienced a post-Civil-War surge of growth and development: its population doubled to 350,000, its railroad mileage quadrupled, and its commercial endeavors flourished.

+Later life

 After leaving office, Marshall remained active in both the private and public sectors as an attorney, banker, and as a railroad and land commissioner.
 He was a partner in a law firm with Jude Kerr and Robertson Howard while residing in St. Paul, but subsequent commercial ventures faltered, as did his health.
 He moved to California in 1894 and died there two years later, in Pasadena on January 8, 1896.
 He was buried at Oakland Cemetery in Saint Paul.
 He is listed as one of the few politicians to be an adherent of Swedenborgianism.

 In Minnesota, Marshall County and the city of Marshall were both named after him.